Saraholoughlin5/Milestone-Project-1/README.md

 This page contains the same header and footer information as the homepage.
 The body of the page contains the name of the market with a portion of the homepage main image as a background.

-Beneath the main image an 'About the Market' section displays text sections which outline the history of the market and provides details on what goods are for sale.
+An 'About the Market' section displays text passages which outline the history of the market and provides details on what goods are for sale.
 Related images included.

 #### **'Contact' page**